Augmenta-tech/Augmenta-ISF-shaders/README.md

 Deforms the video according to the movement of the objects in the scene

+# Thanks

+Thanks to the lovely Ben Kuper, Pauline Lavainne, Neil Johnson, Thomas Weissgerber, David-Alexandre Chanel, and many more !

 # Contribute !

 Use the Augmenta empty plugin to create yours